Pur3-MAlice/stardew-memory-game/README.md

 ## **Credits**
 ### **References**
 * Whilst I did try to deviate as much as possible, this project was influenced by the reaserch I did before starting this project.
 * Before starting this project, I did research javascript build of memory card games, for both code inspiration and direction.
-Whilst no code was directly taken from these other projects and was all typed and built by me, I can say that my research did influence how I built the project initially - however strong deviations were taken after my research and the initial build.
+I can say that my research did influence how I built the project initially - however strong deviations were taken after my research and the initial build, and some code was taken and modified for my project especially when it came to parseInt function and toString.
+This code was taken from and mashed with/amalgamted to fit my purpose from Kenny Yip Coding and Code with Ania Kubow.
+These are from their YouTube follow through tutorials where they acitvely encourage people to follow along.
 (Notable mentions: [Code with Ania Kubów](https://www.youtube.com/@AniaKuboww), [Kenny Yip Coding](https://www.youtube.com/@KennyYipCoding), [CodingNepal](https://www.youtube.com/@CodingNepal), [Coding Artist](https://www.youtube.com/@CodingArtist) these were the most helpful and inflential, but not the only, videos I watched during my research phase.)
 * I did rely on StackOverflow, W3schools, CSS-TRICKS and MDN web docs for general references and problem solving throughout the project.

 ### **Content and Media**